Experimental variables

 The relationship between an independent and a dependent variable can be shown graphically as two boxes with an arrow from the independent tot the dependent variable.
 This kinds of graphs are called the conceptual model.

 Most of the time there is a logical relation between the independent and the dependent variable.
 But the investigated relationship is also arbitrary.
 It is up to the scientist to assign the variables that are the independent ones and which ones are the dependent.
-It is even possible to have a serial list of variables on which the variable in the middle is seen as the dependent variable of the first one, and as the independent variable for the last one.The experimental variables - 2An independent or a dependent variable can be measured at a nominal, ordinal, interval or ratio scale.
+It is even possible to have a serial list of variables on which the variable in the middle is seen as the dependent variable of the first one, and as the independent variable for the last one.An independent or a dependent variable can be measured at a nominal, ordinal, interval or ratio scale.
 This is another way to classify variables, and this is explained elsewhere in this dictionary.
 You need to know both classifications because both are determining the type of analysis that is allowed.
 I have written a paper about it called How to choose the correct statistical test?

 Non-experimental variables